TrystanLea/blog/pages/en/transport_notes.md

 **Potential electric train fleet average: 0.03 kWh/p.km @ 100% load factor (more research needed).**

+The physics approach to train energy consumption included in the transport model spreadsheet discussed at the bottom suggests that a train travelling at the same speed as a bus or car should have around half the energy consumption.
+The Eurostar is a high speed train and so isnt the best comparison with slower moving cars and buses.

 **Comparisons**

 If you have used Loco2 to book European or UK train tickets you will likely have noticed the carbon saving calculation that compares train travel to air travel.
 Their calculation is based on the Eurostar emissions factor of 15.02gCO2/p.km [T4], I can replicate this result with either an old grid carbon intensity of ~500gCO2/kWh or a train load factor of ~57% at 2018 emissions levels and a train economy of 0.03 kWh/p.km.